Stratio/ingestion/doc/src/site/sphinx/recommendation.rst

 Best Practices and Recommendation Configuration
 ===============================================

-To explain some tips to configure a correct properties we will use the .properties from previous sections:
+To explain some tips to configure a correct properties we will use the .properties file from previous sections:

 ::